SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: axes

   A list of "axes" that define the grid of the histogram.
-  It is identical to that of :ref:`particle diagnostics <DiagParticles>`, with the addition of four types of axes:
+  It is identical to that of :ref:`particle binning diagnostics <DiagParticleBinning>`, with the addition of four types of axes:
   ``"a"`` and ``"b"`` are the axes perpendicular to the ``vector``, when the screen shape is a ``"plane"``.